The policy of Belgium within the EU

 Brief summary

-Belgium has always constructively supported the above-mentioned European policy pillars of an integrated climate and energy policy.
-Climate policy on the one hand and energy security and the completion of the internal energy market on the other, should not be seen as mutually exclusive, but instead as complementary.
+Belgium has always constructively supported the above European policy pillars for an integrated energy and climate policy.
+Climate policy on the one hand and energy security and the completion of the internal energy market on the other should not be seen as mutually exclusive, but instead as complementary.
+Our country also pursues the European goal of achieving energy independence with Belgium advocating the security of sustainable and affordable energy supplies.